amperka/MobyDig/API.md

 Displays a custom symbol in the specified position.

 - `mask` — an 8-bit array.
 The ordinal number of the member of this array corresponds to the letter index of an indicator segment: 0–a, 1–b, <...>, 7–h(dot).
-- `deviceIndex` - A SegM8 device number in the daisy-chain.
+- `deviceIndex` - A SegM8 device ordinal number in the daisy-chain.
 Can be in the range [0 : deviceCount−1].